Photoresistor: Applications

 Photoresistors come in many types.
 Inexpensive cadmium sulfide (CdS) cells can be found in many consumer items such as camera light meters, clock radios, alarm devices (as the detector for a light beam), nightlights, outdoor clocks, solar street lamps, and solar road studs, etc.

 Photoresistors can be placed in streetlights to control when the light is on.
 Ambient light falling on the photoresistor causes the streetlight to turn off.
 Thus energy is saved by ensuring the light is only on during hours of darkness.

-Photoresistors or LDRs are also used in laser-based security systems to detect the change in the light intensity when a person/object passes through the laser beam.
+Photoresistors are also used in laser-based security systems to detect the change in the light intensity when a person or object passes through the laser beam.

 They are also used in some dynamic compressors together with a small incandescent or neon lamp, or light-emitting diode to control gain reduction.
 A common usage of this application can be found in many guitar amplifiers that incorporate an onboard tremolo effect, as the oscillating light patterns control the level of signal running through the amplifier circuit.

 The use of CdS and CdSe photoresistors is severely restricted in Europe due to the RoHS ban on cadmium.

 Lead sulfide (PbS) and indium antimonide (InSb) LDRs (light-dependent resistors) are used for the mid-infrared spectral region.
 Ge:Cu photoconductors are among the best far-infrared detectors available, and are used for infrared astronomy and infrared spectroscopy.